pirafrank/fpiracom/_drafts/building-linux-package-repositories.md

 6. exports the public key as `signing-key.rsa.pub`
 7. syncs the repository back to R2

-That is the part the combined draft completely missed, and it is probably the best example in the whole series of why the repository needs its own article.
+That publishing step is the strongest reason this repository needs its own article.

 ## Trust and signing are different here